SeanBryan51/benchcab/docs/user_guide/index.md

 1. Checkout the code branches.
 The codes will be stored under `src/` directory in your work directory.
 The sub-directories are created automatically.
 2. Compile the source code from all branches
-3. Setup and launch a PBS job to run the simulations in parallel.
+3. Setup and launch a PBS job to run the flux site simulations in parallel.
 When `benchcab` launches the PBS job, it will print out the job ID to the terminal.
 You can check the status of the job with `qstat`. `benchcab` will not warn you when the simulations are over.
+4. Setup and run an ensemble of offline spatial runs using the [`payu`][payu-github] framework.

 !!! tip "Expected output"